 Required Application Materials for Admission

-The online application system is now open to receive prospective student applications.
+The online application system will open October 1 to receive prospective student applications.
 Questions about admission can be directed to Professor Renee Irvin.

 The application process for the Nonprofit Certificate program is an online process.
 You will need to create electronic copies (in PDF format) of your transcripts, your statement, and your resume for uploading.
 We encourage you to begin the online application process - you may return later and complete the process as you gather the necessary application materials.
 Please contact Linda Dent (LDENT@uoregon.edu) if you encounter any difficulties with the online system.